bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-07-27-newsletter.md

     validation rules and a slightly different set of rules implemented in Electrum.

-    Sherief is planning to write a BIP specifying the behavior.
+    Sherief is planning to write a BIP specifying the behavior. {% assign timestamp="2:05" %}

 - **Proof of micro-burn:** several developers [discussed][pomb] use cases and designs of onchain transactions that destroy bitcoins